 How to defend section 8 eviction?

-There can be circumstances when the notice is not valid and the landlord fails to prove that the renter owes any arrears.
-The bank statements showing the money transfer details and the job offer letter can help the renter to show that you are eligible and can pay the arrears and real estate investment
+There can be circumstances when the notice is invalid and the landlord fails to prove that the renter owes any arrears.
+The bank statements showing the money transfer details and the job offer letter can help the renter show that you are eligible and can pay the arrears and real estate investment.

-Even in conditions when the ground for eviction is proved, the court may take time to decide if it is a no-nonsense case.
+Even when the ground for eviction is proved, the court may take time to decide if it is a no-nonsense case.